sdnorm/tokani/README.md

 # Tokani

+## Development Things

+Testing sending and style of emails locally can be viewed at `localhost:3000/letter_opener`

 ## Git flow

 Feature branch off of `main`.
 Push feature branch and create a pull request.
 Pull requests will need to be reviewed before merging.